adamschonewille/phys408OpticalCavity/LabNotebook.md

 | 22.7 $\pm$ 0.1|  9.7 $\pm$ 0.2| 2.495 $\pm$ 0.135|440 $\pm$ 9.3|1.1 $\pm$ 0.06|0.288 $\pm$ 0.0167|

 ![Peaks for Piezo Calibration](https://raw.githubusercontent.com/akshivbansal/phys408OpticalCavity/master/Figures/peaksExample1_15cm.jpg)
 *For finding the piezo calibration the free spectral range was found as the difference in time between periodic peaks.
 This allowed us to calculate the calibration constant.
-Also seen here is the ramp voltage that was*
+Also seen here is the ramp voltage that was recorded, *

 ![FT Analysis method](https://raw.githubusercontent.com/akshivbansal/phys408OpticalCavity/master/20180312-FT-15cmRawData.jpg)